 The Arkansas River Valley - There's No Better Place to Race

 The RussVegas Sprint Triathlon and Duathlon, in Russellville, AR, is another great race put on by The RussVegas Foot Races Foundation, who also brings you the RussVegas Half Marathon.
 Expect the same organization, support, and fun all aimed to benefit Arkansas Children's Hospital and the River Valley Circle of Friends.
-On August 26th, 2018, you're invited to participate in the Triathlon, a 500 yard swim, 15 mile bike, and 3.1 mile run, or the Duathlon, a 3.1 mile run and 15 mile bike, and 3.1 mile run.
+On August 25th, 2019 beginning at 8:00 AM, you're invited to participate in the Triathlon, a 500 yard swim, 15 mile bike, and 3.1 mile run, or the Duathlon, a 3.1 mile run and 15 mile bike, and 3.1 mile run.
 We can not wait for you to experience it all.

 Racers should come prepared for a smooth, no turn, spectator friendly swim.
 Followed by a rolling bike ride with a long descent to get your legs ready for a PR fast run full of crowds, shade, and no hills!
 Everybody says it but we really mean it -- the RussVegas Sprint Triathlon will be fun for the whole family!